83tu1/83tu1/README.md

 - 👋 Hi, I’m @83tu1
-- 👀 I’m interested in machine learning, deep learning & big data
+- 👀 I’m interested in machine learning & MMMs
-- 🌱 I’m currently learning Python to do the above ^
+- 🌱 I’m currently using Python & R to do the above ^
-- 💞️ I’m looking to collaborate on boardgames? :)
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me...here?

 <!---